 Want to spy on your competitors?
-(Do not worry, this can be totally legal) SimilarWeb allows you to receive information about rankings and traffic plugin mobile program or any website, and compare the data against rival web sites.
+(Do not worry, this can be totally legal) SimilarWeb allows you to receive information about rankings and traffic plugin mobile programs or any website, and compare the data against rival websites.

 You’re also provided with an overview of background computer and visits from the last six months, and that is broken down by time on site, pages each trip, and bounce rate.

 SimilarWeb shares additional helpful data accounts, including high traffic sites, organic search traffic vs. paid traffic, a break down of traffic from social platforms, the most popular subdomains, a rank of similar websites, and categories that interest your crowd (e.g., News and Media, Business and Industry).